JollyWizard/JollyWizard.Quantower.Indicators.VolumeDeltaPack/README.md

 Run the installer and `enter` through the prompts.
 (Less nerdy version in the future).

 * Quantower must be running on the first install, or you must have nerd powers and read the other directions.
 * `Run as Administrator` may be required.
-Depends on Quantower install location and you windows setup.
+Depends on Quantower install location and your windows setup.

 ### Dev Build